simon-cmyk/src/README.md

 ## Overview
 The repository is split into 2 branches.
 The master branch is created for simulations in the Gazebo environment.
 The D0042 branch is for executing the AI-planner on the real robot.
 They differ mainly in map/obstacle definitions, and tuning of the controllers.

+Some pictures can be found under [Image section](#images-from-the-project).
+And there are also videos from the Lab and Gazebo under [Video section](#videos-from-the-project)

 ### Additional packages
 The STP-planner is an external module not included in the git repository.
 It must be fetched from the following repository before executing the AI-planne: